Aeronbroker/Aeron/README.md

 The IoT Broker instance should be already running at the time of compilation.
 Please note that a deployment of IoT Broker including at least all bundles loaded by the pre-configured OSGi environment ('IoTBroker-runner' folder) is necessary for the tests to run successfully.

+To let the blackboxtest start, first it is necessary to install on the local Maven repository the IoT Broker components.
+For doing so please run a 'mvn install' in the eu.neclab.iotplatform.iotbroker.builder folder.

 Minimum System Requirements
 ---